carotene/carotene-docs/quick_overview/authentication.rst

     $ _rel/carotene/bin/carotene start

-In the client code, add these lines of JavaScript, after initializing Carotene.
+In the client code, add these lines of JavaScript, after initializing Carotene:

 .. code-block:: javascript